DataTalksClub/datatalksclub.github.io/README.md

 gem install bundler
 ```

-Running it for the first fime:
+Running it for the first time:

 ```
 bundle install